SummaryRead the full fact sheet

 - Tend to be more time consuming than surgical abortions – there may be more doctor visits and tests.

-- It may not work for some people so the medication needs to be repeated or a surgical abortion is needed.
+- It may not work for some people so the medication needs to be repeated or a is needed.

 - Pain and bleeding generally last longer than following a surgical abortion.